src-its/ca-web/README.md

 ITS CA contribute to the 'ca-help' web application during their time on shifts.
 CAs wishing to work during library shifts help to define and achieve goals with respect to site creation, development and content management.

+CA tasks will be assigned and managed primarily via our [GitHub wiki](https://github.com/src-its/ca-web/wiki/)

+---

 CAs must elect to work primarily in one of two teams: